The bound orbits and gravitational waveforms of timelike particles around renormalization group improved Kerr black holes: Introduction

 This line of investigation was initially pursued by Held et al. in Ref. \cite{Held:2019xde}, where they examined modifications to both spinning and non-spinning black hole spacetimes that incorporate a scale-dependent Newtonian coupling.
 This scale dependence generated by quantum fluctuations is characterized by a single parameter, i.e. the square of the inverse transition scale to the fixed-point regime measured in Planck units.
 Unlike this, Lu and Xie considered a RGI-Schwarzschild black hole with a lapse function being corrected with two quantum parameters, and investigated the weak and strong deflection gravitational lensing \cite{Lu:2019ush}.
 This work has been generalized to the case with presence of plasma medium \cite{Atamurotov:2022iwj}.
 The dynamics, including the chaotic dynamics, of neutral, electrically charged and magnetized particles around RGI-Schwarzschild were studied in Ref. \cite{Rayimbaev:2020jye,Lin:2022llz,Lu:2024srb}.
 Shi and Cheng researched the shadow and gamma-ray bursts of a asymptotic-safety-inspired Schwarzschild black hole in the IR limit \cite{Shi:2023kid}.
 Using the Hamilton-Jacobi equation and Carter separable method, Kumar et al. analytically investigated the shadows cast by rotating black holes in the ASG by deriving complete null geodesics and observables, where the running Newtonian coupling depends on two ASG parameters \cite{Kumar:2019ohr}.
 Eichhorn and Held also constructed a novel family of regular black-hole spacetimes based on a locality principle which ties new physics to local curvature scales in Refs. \cite{Eichhorn:2021iwq,Eichhorn:2022bbn}, and explored the image features of the spinning black holes with disks.
 Their regular black holes can be connected to the ASG ones by setting the specified parameter.
 The shadow of a RGI rotating black hole has also been presented in Ref. \cite{Sanchez:2024sdm}, with a rotating metric obtained from the generalized Newman-Janis (NJ) algorithm, i.e., the running Newton coupling is related to a single quantum parameter.
-The circular orbits of a spinning test particle moving in the equatorial plane of such a spinning spacetime were studied using the Mathisson-Papapetrou-Dixon equations together with the Tulczyjew spin-supplementary condition in Ref. \cite{Ladino:2022aja}.
-For quasinormal modes and gray-body factors of asymptotic-safety-inspired black holes, see Refs. \cite{Dubinsky:2024aeu,Lutfuoglu:2025ohb}.
+The circular orbits of a spinning test particle moving in the equatorial plane of such a spinning spacetime were studied using the Mathisson-Papapetrou-Dixon equations together with the Tulczyjew spin-supplementary condition in Ref. \cite{Ladino:2022aja}. {Recently, Chen et al. also suggested a new quantum improved Kerr black hole in ASG framework with an alternative definition of Newton coupling from the perspective of satisfying the zeroth and first laws of thermodynamics at the horizon \cite{Chen:2022xjk,Chen:2023wdg}, of which the characteristics of black hole shadow images based on this definition were also discussed in Ref. \cite{Cao:2024vtq}.} For quasinormal modes and gray-body factors of asymptotic-safety-inspired black holes, see Refs. \cite{Konoplya:2022hll,Dubinsky:2024aeu,Lutfuoglu:2025ohb}.
 Especially, the links between the deformation parameter of the generalized uncertainty principle (GUP) to the two free parameters of the running Newtonian coupling constant of the ASG program has been conducted in Ref. \cite{Lambiase:2022xde}, and been tested by Lambiase et al. by calculating and examining the shadow and quasinormal modes of black holes \cite{Lambiase:2023hng}.
 However, few works have discussed the gravitational waves of the black hole systems under the ASG framework.
 The latest investigation is presented in Ref. \cite{Huang:2025czx}, where the gravitational waveforms generated by the different periodic orbits of timelike test particles around scale-dependent Planck stars or RGI-Schwarzschild black holes are investigated using both time-domain and frequency-domain methods.